 The laser-like, intense focus on the learning needs of all students will again be a priority and will be addressed through the lens of working as a Professional Learning Community (PLC).
-New teachers were inducted into the 'way we do things around here' (our school's culture).
-Considerable professional learning was devoted to ensuring that we have a shared understanding of how students learn; deepening collaborative practices; and basing our decision-making on necessary student data.
-A refined Intervention Timetable for students requiring more time to achieve the 'must-knows' was developed.
+New teachers will be inducted into the "way we do things around here" (our school's culture).
+Considerable professional learning will be devoted to (1) ensuring that we have a shared understanding of how students learn; (2) deepening collaborative practices; and (3) basing our decision-making on necessary student data.
+A refined Intervention Timetable for students requiring more time to achieve the 'must-knows' will be developed.
 Key, specialist teachers together with classroom teachers will form a collective to ensure all children learn at or above grade level.